Faculty Handbook 2020-2021

 Further information will typically be available from your department.
 You may also find it useful to consider: the Faculty Handbook Online’s Frequently Asked Questions; the guide to using the Module Search facility; and the glossary of terms.

 |Faculty of Arts and Humanities||Faculty of Business||Faculty of Science||Faculty of Social Sciences and Health||Theology, Ministry and Mission|

 Every effort has been made to ensure that the information contained in the Online Faculty Handbook is correct at the time of publication in August 2020.
 The University will use reasonable endeavours to deliver programmes and other services in accordance with the descriptions provided.

 The University, however, reserves the right to make variations to programme contents, entry requirements and methods of delivery, to discontinue or merge or combine programmes, and to make variations to regulations, both before and after a student's admission to the University, if such action is reasonably considered necessary by the University.

-Should industrial action or other circumstances beyond the control of the University occur, and this interferes with the University's ability to deliver programmes or other services in accordance with the descriptions provided, the University will use all reasonable endeavours to minimise disruption as far as it is practical to do so.
+Should industrial action, changes in government guidance regarding Covid-19, or other circumstances beyond the control of the University occur, and this interferes with the University's ability to deliver programmes or other services in accordance with the descriptions provided, the University will use all reasonable endeavours to minimise disruption as far as it is practical to do so.

 If there is any conflict or disagreement between the information in these web pages and the Regulations which are published in the University Calendar, the version in the Calendar is definitive.